 We have an exciting way to go.
 Let’s start!

 What is a chat bot, and how does it work

 A chatbot is a software that simulates human-like messaging with customers in a chat.
 It can be used on websites, apps, messengers, etc. Picture it as a receptionist in a hotel.
 It greets newcomers and helps them get settled.

 You can set up a chat bot to deal with FAQs, lead qualification, and a number of other basic tasks.
 Imagine how much time you can save by automating these processes.

 There are two types of chatbots:

 - Rule-based chatbots operate based on preconfigured scenarios.
 These chatbots have a set of questions and answers that help learn more about the customer’s problem.

 - AI chatbots have more freedom in their communication.
 Just like rule-based chatbots, they need some preconfigured questions and answers to start.
-But further interaction is based on machine learning — an AI chatbot adjusts to customer’s communication.
+But further interaction is based on machine learning — an AI chat bot adjusts to customer’s messaging.
 Besides, it learns from the previous conversation.
 So you don’t need to update it manually all the time.